 Geothermal Explorers International and the Swiss government both attributed the earthquake in Basel to artificial geothermal energy, so operations there ceased.
 Still, that's not stopping the U.S.-based AltaRock Energy from trying the same thing in California.
 After all, there's a great deal of money to be made in alternative energy -- that is if you can avoid crippling litigation and seismic catastrophe.

-Explore the links on the next page to learn even more about geothermal energy and the inner workings of the planet.
+Explore the links below to learn even more about geothermal energy and the inner workings of the planet.

 - Glanz, James.
 "Deep in Bedrock, Clean Energy and Quake Fears."
 New York Times.
 June 23, 2009.
 (July 30, 2009)http://www.nytimes.com/2009/06/24/business/energy-environment/24geotherm.html?em